1871fotc/1871fotc.github.io/docs/visit.md

 !!!
 Warning "What to bring"

-    Wear enclosed shoes, a hat and sunscrean or bring an umbrella, and don't forget a bottle of water.
+    Wear enclosed shoes, a hat and sunscreen or bring an umbrella, and don't forget a bottle of water.
     Some tours include steep hills and a walking stick or walking poles may be helpful.

 ## Toowong Cemetery Museum